spmeesseman/vscode-extjs/README.md

 17. Turn on/off the inclusion of private class members into Intellisense directly in VSCode Settings.
 18. Configure specific classpaths for Indexing directly in VSCode Settings.
 19. @since, @deprecated, and @private JsDoc tags and Intellisense tags.
-20. Parsing performance is slightly slower the first time the extensionl loads, but subsequent usage sees parsing performance @ ~ 1.4-1.5x faster.
+20. Parsing performance is slightly slower the first time the extension loads, but subsequent usage sees parsing performance @ ~ 1.4-1.5x faster.
 21. Parses ES2016+ syntax using latest Babel code parser and AST traversal.
 22. Configurable validation timeout useful for slower systems.
 23. Miscellaneous custom validations.